 b.
-To enable agentx functionality and open the agentX port, add the following lines to the configuration
+To enable agentx functionality and open the agentX port, add the following lines to the configuration file:

-'''

-file:

-master agentx

-Agentxsocket tcp:<host address>:<port num>

-where:

-• <host address> is the IP address of the host on which Net-SNMP is running.

-• <port num> is any valid port number.
-This port must not be used by any other process.
+- <host\address> is the IP address of the host on which Net-SNMP is running. - <port\num> is any valid port number.
+This port must not be used by any other process. - c.

-c.
 Configure the SNMP version.
 Do one of the following:

-For SNMP v1 or SNMP v2, add the following lines to the configuration file:
+• For SNMP v1 or SNMP v2, add the following lines to the configuration file:

-rocommunity public

-rwcommunity private

-These parameters are similar to the read_community and write_community configuration

-options in an SNMP Master Agent.
+These parameters are similar to the read\community and write\community configuration options in an SNMP Master Agent.

-• For SNMP v3, add the following lines to the configuration file:
+'''

 VACM configuration entries

 rwuser username

 create and add a user

-createUser username MD5 md5_password DES des_password
+createUser username MD5 md5 password DES des password

+'''

 You can check if SNMP v3 has been configured successfully by running the following command:

+'''

 $snmpget -v 3 -u <username> -n "" -l authNoPriv -a MD5 -A <md5_password>

+'''

 <localhost> sysUpTime.0

 If any output is displayed, then SNMP v3 has been successfully configured.

 You can also create another user based on the initial user by running the following command:

+'''

 $snmpusm -v3 <username> -u initial -n "" -l authNoPriv -a MD5 -A <md5_password>

 <localhost> create <newuser> initial

+'''

 4. Configure the MIB Browser for the version of SNMP you are using.
-Do one of the following: [+] Show
+Do one of the following:

-settings

-For SNMP v1 or SNMP v2, set the following:

-'''